 Make sure the stator is seated all the way into all three sections of the timing chain cover.
 It must be square and true to the rotor and engine.
-If this is troublesome, inspect the grove on the timing chain cover for a bur or lip that is impeding the stator from seating.
+If this is troublesome, inspect the grove on the timing chain cover for a burr or lip that might be impeding the stator from seating completely all the way around into the timing chain cover.

 Secure the stator frame to the timing chain cover with the three mounting screws.
-Take care not to over tighten them and strip the aluminum timing chain cover.
+Take care not to over tighten them and risk striping the aluminum timing chain cover.

 Insert the brush springs back onto the brushes and verify that the brushes align to their respective commutator ring only, and do not bridge the gap.